szydre/virtualbox-com/README.md

     sudo gem install virtualbox-com

-The gem uses the native COM interface with VirtualBox provides to communicate with VirtualBox.
-The gem uses Ruby-FFI to talk to a dynamic library.
-No configuration should be necessary.
+The gem uses the native COM interface which VirtualBox provides to communicate with it.
+The gem uses Ruby-FFI to talk to the VirtualBox dynamic library, and all the mapping as been generated from the `VirtualBox.xidl`.

-If the dynamic library is not found, you can set the environment variable `VBOX_APP_HOME` to the full library path.
+No configuration should be necessary to use this gem, but if the dynamic library is not found, you can set the environment variable `VBOX_APP_HOME` to the full library path.

+## API Documentation

+You can refer to the [VirtualBox SDK](https://www.virtualbox.org/sdkref/annotated.html) knowning that in this gem
+* classes are not prefixed with the `I` (`IMachine` => `Machine`)
+* methods have been uncamelized (`canShowConsoleWindow` => `can_show_console_window`)
+* when calling a method you only specify the in parameters, all the out (including the default return) are being returned in an array if there is more than one, directly otherwise

 ## Basic Usage
     require 'virtualbox-com'

     lib = VirtualBox::COM

-    puts lib.virtualbox.machines[0].name
-    puts lib.virtualbox.find_machine('Windows').groups

-## Known Issues or Uncompleted Features

-All the classes are generated from the VirtualBox.xidl
+    lib.virtualbox.machines.each {|vm|
+      puts "%s: %s" % [ vm.bame, vm.state ]
+    }

+You can find more examples in the [`examples`](examples) directory

 ## Reporting Bugs or Feature Requests

 Please use the [issue tracker](https://github.com/sdalu/virtualbox-com/issues).

+## TODO

+Improve documentation, re-implement a test-suite

 ## Contributing